Bulletin Announcement: DuBois

 Use this in your 04/27/2025 bulletin

 Jesus connects PEACE and FORGIVENESS in today’s gospel.
-In our families we will only experience peace to the extent we forgive one another.
+In our families, we will only experience peace to the extent that we forgive one another.
 Peace is purchased with the currency of forgiveness.
-When we allow our anger and pride to lock out others, we also lock out peace and harmony.
+When we allow our anger and pride to lock others out, we also lock out peace and harmony.

 A Family Perspective 5-4-2025